Few public daycare spots for children under 2 in Happy Valley-Goose Bay

 Lower profits, recruitment issues make it unappealing for operators

-Despite the recent openings of two brand-new daycare facilities in Happy Valley-Goose Bay, the town still has no licensed child-care spaces for children under two.
+Despite the recent openings of new daycare facilities in Happy Valley-Goose Bay, the town still has few licensed child-care spaces for children under two.

 That's because for many daycare operators lower profits and recruitment difficulties mean it's not worth it to take on children that young.
-In Happy Valley-Goose Bay, even with the opening of Pumpkin House and Robin's Nest, the only registered spots for children under two are at the day care at the College of the North Atlantic, which are open only for CNA students and employees.
+In Happy Valley-Goose Bay, even with the opening of new buildings for Pumpkin House and Robin's Nest, the only registered spots for children under two are at the day care at the College of the North Atlantic, which are open to CNA students and employees, MUN students and staff, government employees, and the general public.

-That leaves only private child-care providers for many people in the town.
+That largely leaves only private child-care providers for many people in the town.

-Rhea Dale, president of the Early Childhood Development Association board, which operates Pumpkin House daycare, noted that provincial regulations require one early child educator for every three children under two, but one educator for every six children over two.
+Rhea Dale, president of the Early Childhood Development Association board, which operates Pumpkin House daycare, noted that provincial regulations generally require one early child educator, depending on the level of caregiver certification, for every three children under the age of two, while older children can be looked after in larger groups for every one early childhood educator.

-That means less profit per child, and Dale noted that there are extra costs to a daycare operator to accept children under two, including a separate room, individual cribs, and diapers and bottles.
+That means less profit per child to look after infants, and Dale noted that there are extra costs to a daycare operator to accept children under two, including a separate room and individual cribs.

 "It costs so much money to provide that care that people just will not do it in a licensed centre," she said.